 But this can cause increasing damage to the area, which can lead to a sudden sharp pain that stops you running altogether.

 What should I do about shin pain?

-Pain can be relieved by applying ice to the area regularly for the first few days (never put ice directly on your skin).
+Pain can be relieved by applying wrapped up ice to the area regularly for the first few days (never put ice directly on your skin).

-See a GP or a physiotherapist if the area is swollen, the pain's severe, or it does not improve in 2 to 3 weeks.
+See a GP or a physiotherapist if the area is swollen, the pain's severe, or it does not improve in a few weeks.

 Can I still run with shin splints?

-Shin pain is likely to stop you running altogether.
-Take a break for 2 to 3 weeks before beginning again slowly.
+Shin pain is likely to stop you running for a while.
+Take a break for a few weeks before beginning again slowly.

 4. Heel pain

 Pain or swelling in the heel or bottom of the foot can occur if you suddenly start doing a lot more running, run uphill, or your shoes are not supportive enough or are worn out.

 The medical name for heel pain is plantar fasciitis.